Mixing operators with prescribed unimodular eigenvectors: Introduction and main result

 The dynamical behaviour of linear operators acting on Fr\'echet spaces $X$ has been investigated intensively in the last years.
 Recommended introductions are the textbooks \cite{BayMath} and \cite{GEandPeris}, and also the recent article \cite{GMM}.
 It turns out that the richness of eigenvectors corresponding to unimodular eigenvalues strongly influences the metric dynamical properties of linear operators.
 In particular, a linear operator on a Hilbert space admits a Gaussian invariant measure of full support if and only if it has spanning unimodular eigenvectors and is ergodic in the Gaussian sense (that is, ergodic with respect to a Gaussian measure of full support) if and only if it has perfectly spanning unimodular eigenvectors.
 For these and corresponding results we refer in particular to \cite{BG1}, \cite{BG2}, \cite{BayMath2}, \cite{Gr} and again to \cite{GMM}.

 Due to recent deep results of Menet (\cite{Menet}) and Grivaux, Matheron and Menet (\cite{GMM}), in the situation of Hilbert spaces $X$ the picture has become quite complete for the case of chaotic operators, that is, for hypercyclic operators having eigenvectors corresponding to roots of unity (i.e. periodic vectors) which span a dense subspace of $X$.
 Less is known, however, in the case of absence of periodic or almost periodic vectors (cf. \cite[Section 1.3]{GMM}).
 In \cite[Question 3]{Gr10} (see also \cite[Question 7.7]{GMM}) it is asked if a hypercyclic operator with a densely spanning set of eigenvectors corresponding to rationally independent eigenvalues is already ergodic.

-In this paper, we give examples of topologically mixing operators on Hilbert spaces which have a densely spanning set of eigenvectors with unimodular eigenvalues restricted to an arbitrary prescribed closed countable subset of the unit circle $\T$.
+In this paper, we give examples of topologically mixing operators on Hilbert spaces which have a densely spanning set of eigenvectors with unimodular eigenvalues restricted to an arbitrary prescribed closed, countable subset $Z$ of the unit circle $\T$.
 In particular, such operators cannot be ergodic in the Gaussian sense.
+Choosing $Z$ as a rationally independent set, Question 3 from \cite{Gr10} can be answered in the negative, at least in the weak form that ergodicity in the Gaussian sense does not always follow from the existence of a spanning set of eigenvectors corresponding to a rationally independent set of unimodular eigenvalues.

-For an open set $\om$ in the extended plane $\C_\infty$ with $0 \in \om$ we denote by $H(\om)$ the Fr{\'e}chet space of functions holomorphic in $\om$ and vanishing at $\infty$ endowed with the topology of locally uniform convergence, where, as usual, via stereographic projection we identify $\C_\infty$ and the sphere $\mathbb{S}^2$ endowed with the spherical metric.
-We consider Bergman spaces on general open sets $\om \subset \C_\infty$ with $0\in \om$: For $0 \le p<\infty$ let $A^p(\om)$ be the space of all functions $f$ holomorphic in $\om$ that satisfy
+For an open set $\om$ in the extended plane $\C_\infty$ we denote by $H(\om)$ the Fr{\'e}chet space of functions holomorphic in $\om$ and vanishing at $\infty$ endowed with the topology of locally uniform convergence, where, as usual, via stereographic projection we identify $\C_\infty$ and the sphere $\mathbb{S}^2$ endowed with the spherical metric.
+We consider Bergman spaces on general open sets $\om \subset \C_\infty$: For $0 \le p<\infty$ let $A^p(\om)$ be the space of all functions $f$ holomorphic in $\om$ that satisfy